FlipsideCrypto/arbitrum-models/models/doc_descriptions/vertex/vertex_column_docs.md

 {% docs vertex_version %}

-The version of Vertex wiht version 2 of Vertex launching March 8th 2024.
+The version of Vertex with version 2 on or after March 8th 2024.

 {% enddocs %}